 As long as the dog chews are approved by the veterinary oral health council and use top quality ingredients, you can’t go far wrong.

-How Often Should My Dog Chew a Dental Stick or Treat?
+How Often Should I Give Dog Dental Sticks or Simlilar?

 This can vary from chews to chews; for example, Greenies – a popular dental chews brand – advises that dogs should chew their goodies every day.